Giovanni Giolitti: Red Biennium

 The election took place in the middle of Biennio Rosso ("Red Biennium") a two-year period, between 1919 and 1920, of intense social conflict in Italy, following the war.
-The revolutionary period was followed by the violent reaction of the Fascist blackshirts militia and eventually by the March on Rome of Benito Mussolini in 1922.
+The revolutionary period was followed by the violent reaction of the Blackshirts militia and eventually by the March on Rome of Benito Mussolini in 1922.
 The Biennio Rosso took place in the context of an economic crisis at the end of the war, with high unemployment and political instability.
 It was characterized by mass strikes, worker manifestations as well as self-management experiments through land and factory occupations.

 In Turin and Milan, workers councils were formed and many factory occupations took place under the leadership of anarcho-syndicalists.
 The agitations also extended to the agricultural areas of the Padan plain and were accompanied by peasant strikes, rural unrests and guerrilla conflicts between left-wing and right-wing militias.

-In the general election, the fragmented Liberal governing coalition lost the absolute majority in the Chamber of Deputies, due to the success of the Italian Socialist Party and the Italian People's Party.
+In the general election, the fragmented Liberal governing coalition lost the absolute majority in the Chamber of Deputies due to the success of the PSI and the PPI.

-Giolitti became prime minister again on 15 June 1920, because he was considered the only one who could solve that dramatic situation.
+Giolitti became prime minister again on 15 June 1920 because he was considered the only one who could solve that dramatic situation.
 As he did before, he did not accept the demands of landowners and entrepreneurs asking the government to intervene by force.
-He succeeded in forming a cabinet which comprised a number of non-Giolittians of all parties, but only a few of his own old guard, so that he won the support of a considerable part of the parliament, although the Socialists and the Popolari (Catholics) rendered his hold somewhat precarious.

-To the complaints of Giovanni Agnelli, who intentionally described a dramatic and exaggerated situation of FIAT, which was occupied by workers, Giolitti replied: "Very well, I will give orders to the artillery to bomb it".
-After a few days, the workers spontaneously ceased the strike.
-The Prime Minister was aware that an act of force would have only aggravated the situation and also suspected that in many cases the entrepreneurs were linked to the occupation of factories by workers.
+To the complaints of Giovanni Agnelli, who intentionally described a dramatic and exaggerated situation of FIAT, which was occupied by workers, Giolitti replied, "Very well, I will give orders to the artillery to bomb it", and after a few days the workers spontaneously ceased the strike.
+Giolitti was aware that an act of force would have only aggravated the situation and also suspected that in many cases the entrepreneurs were linked to the occupation of factories by workers.
+Giolitti succeeded in forming a cabinet which comprised a number of non-Giolittians of all parties, but only a few of his own old guard, so that he won the support of a considerable part of Parliament, although the PSI and the PPI rendered his hold somewhat precarious.